Code-Institute-Submissions/Kristina30-british-culture-quiz-app_OctResub/README.md

 ### End Quiz Page
 * Final Score - the score updates with every answer selected.
 Correct answer award 200 points.
 * Input Field - requires the user to type their name in order to save their score.
-* Save Button - saves initials and score to local storage.
+* Save Button - saves initials and score to local storage also there is a message displaing that the user's score has been saved on a pop up window at the top of the page.
 * Play Again Button - takes the user back to the quiz game.
 * Go Home Button - takes the user back to the Home Page.